The Jefferson Memorial – Through Time

 The Jefferson Memorial - Through Time, by Amy Waters Yarsinske

-As an original adaptation of neoclassical architecture, modeled after Rome’s Pantheon, the Thomas Jefferson Memorial is a key landmark in the monumental core of Washington, D.C., according to the National Park Service, which administers and maintains the memorial.
+The Jefferson Memorial – Through Time explores an original adaptation of neoclassical architecture, modeled after Rome’s Pantheon.
+The Thomas Jefferson Memorial is a key landmark in the monumental core of Washington, D.C., according to the National Park Service, which administers and maintains the memorial.
 The circular, colonnaded structure in the classic style was introduced to this country by Thomas Jefferson.
 Architect John Russell Pope used Jefferson’s own architectural tastes in the design of the memorial.

 Get your copy today at Barnes & Noble and Amazon